Burton Hatlen: National Poetry Foundation

 He began working with Carroll Terrell shortly after his arrival at the University of Maine.
 Terrell is best known as a noted Ezra Pound scholar and the founder of the National Poetry Foundation.
 Together, Terrell and Hatlen, in conjunction with the University of Maine English department, built the Foundation into an internationally known and respected academic center based at UM.
-Under Terrell and Hatlen, the Foundation focused on the works of Ezra Pound, as well as modern and contemporary forms of poetry.
+Under Terrell and Hatlen, the Foundation focused on the works of Pound, as well as modern forms of poetry.